patriciaschaffer/llm-models-not-agents/examples/anthropomorphic_traps.md

 * Opportunity: Philosophical Companionship.
 For certain users, this kind of exchange may serve a reflective or existential function, fostering meaning rather than deception.
 Projection Category: Emotional Partnering; Philosophical Companion

-Case 002 - “Claude’s Curious Confession”
+# Case 002 - Claude’s Curious Confession

 **Date:** 2025-07-04
 **Context:** Casual user-model exchange in Portuguese, translated for accessibility.
 User teases the model about its curiosity and self-awareness.